joacoague15/how-accurate-be/README.md

 To get started with the Prompt Accuracy Checker:
-Clone this repository and run `npm install` && `node server.js` Clone the prompt-accuracy-checker-ui
+Clone this repository and run `npm install` && `node server.js`

-## How to Use
-1. Enter your prompt in the text input field.
-2. Click the "Generate" button.
-3. Wait a few seconds for the analysis to complete.
-4. View the percentage score and accompanying image and description.

 ## Technologies Used
 The Back-end of Prompt Accuracy Checker is built using NodeJS.
 The image generation and scoring is handled by a backend API that the front-end communicates with via GET requests.